sparebytes/typesmith/README.md

 ## ✔ Todo

-- feat: allow validation options to be overridden
 - feat: allow strings to be coerced to other primitives without using AJV's built-in coercion since it is too lenient.
 EG, `false` shouldn't be coerced to `0`
-- feat: validation of date objects
+- docs: validation of date objects and strings
-  - Use [ajv-keywords](ajv-keywords) to accomplish this. `ts-json-schema-generator` may need to be modified to emit the appropriate keyword.
-- Use [ajv-pack](https://www.npmjs.com/package/ajv-pack) for precompiled validation functions. ajv-pack has restrictions so this would need to be optional.
+- feat: use [ajv-pack](https://www.npmjs.com/package/ajv-pack) for precompiled validation functions. ajv-pack has restrictions so this would need to be optional.